Censure in the United States

 Censure is a formal, public, group condemnation of an individual, often a group member, whose actions run counter to the group's acceptable standards for individual behavior.
 In the United States, governmental censure is done when a body's members wish to publicly reprimand the president of the United States, a member of Congress, a judge or a cabinet member.
 It is a formal statement of disapproval.
-It relies on the target's sense of shame or their constituents' subsequent disapproval, without which it has little practical effect when done on members of Congress and no practical effect when done on the president.

 The United States Constitution specifically grants impeachment and conviction powers, respectively, to the House of Representatives and Senate.
 It also grants both congressional bodies the power to expel their own members, though it does not mention censure.
 Each body adopts rules allowing censure, which is "stronger than a simple rebuke, but not as strong as expulsion."
 In general, each house of Congress is responsible for invoking censure against its own members; censure against other government officials is not common.
 Because censure is not specifically mentioned as the accepted form of reprimand, many censure actions against members of Congress may be listed officially as rebuke, condemnation, or denouncement.

-Members of Congress who have been censured are required to give up any committee chairs they hold.
 Like a reprimand, a censure does not remove a member from their office so they retain their title, stature, and power to vote.
 There are also no legal consequences that come with a reprimand or censure.
 The main difference is that a reprimand is "considered a slap on the wrist and can be given in private and even in a letter," while a censure is "a form of public shaming in which the politician must stand before their peers to listen to the censure resolution."